smhillin/column_store_db/README.md

 ## Logging

-We have included a couple useful logging functions in utils.c.
+I have included a couple useful logging functions in utils.c.
 These logging functions depend on #ifdef located within the code.
 There are multiple ways to enable logging.
 One way is by adding your own definition at the top of the file: